Giving OpenClaw Eyes: A Practical Guide to Headless Browsers on ARM64 Servers

-Many users deploy OpenClaw on a server as a personal AI assistant, but by default OpenClaw cannot access the web.
-For an AI assistant that needs to "surf the Internet", this is undoubtedly the biggest limitation.
+Many users choose to deploy OpenClaw on servers as a personal AI assistant, but by default OpenClaw cannot access the web.
+This is undoubtedly the biggest limitation for an AI assistant that needs to "surf the internet."

-The good news is that by configuring a headless browser we can give OpenClaw the ability to visit web pages, take screenshots, and perform automated operations.
-This article details the complete setup process on an ARM64-architecture server.
+The good news is that by configuring a headless browser, we can give OpenClaw the ability to access web pages, take screenshots, and automate operations.
+This article will walk you through the complete configuration process on ARM64 architecture servers.

 Why You Need a Browser

-OpenClaw itself is an AI-assistant framework; to make it truly "smart" and help you get things done, browser capabilities are essential:
+OpenClaw itself is an AI assistant framework.
+To make it truly "smart" enough to help you, browser capabilities are essential:

-- Web automation: auto-fill forms, click operations, scheduled check-ins
+- Web automation: Auto-filling forms, clicking operations, scheduled check-ins

 The ARM64 Dilemma

-The Chrome builds on the market are only for amd64, while many users run Apple-Silicon Macs or ARM servers (e.g., Tencent Cloud Lighthouse).
-This makes the usual Chrome installation methods unusable.
+The Chrome browser is only available for amd64 architecture, while many users use Apple Silicon Macs or ARM servers (like Tencent Cloud Lighthouse).
+This makes the常规 Chrome installation methods unusable.

 There are two solutions:

-- Use Snap Chromium: bundled with Ubuntu, but cumbersome to configure
+- Use Snap Chromium: Built into Ubuntu, but tricky to configure

-This article chooses option 2 because it is more controllable.
+This article chooses solution 2 because it's more controllable.

 Tech Stack